Raúl Fernando Sendic Rodríguez: Minister of Industry, Energy and Mining

 From 2009 to 2010, Sendic served as Minister of Industry, Energy, and Mining in the last part of the Frente Amplio Government of President of Uruguay Tabaré Vázquez.

 Vice President of Uruguay

 For a number of years prior to the Uruguayan presidential elections of 2014, Sendic had been mentioned by former President of Uruguay Tabaré Vázquez as a possible running mate in his attempt at winning a second term of office.
 To this ticket Sendic was seen as bringing an energetic ideological commitment and a youthful zest, among an aging Broad Front leadership; subsequent events were to suggest that such hopes were premature.
 The Vázquez-Sendic ticket was successful in the elections of late 2014.

 On 1 March 2015, Sendic took office as Vice President of Uruguay.
 While a relatively youthful Vice President, he was noted for his high profile attempts to keep alive ideological and family grievances from violent events 40 years previously.

 Ideology

-Sendic's ideological background is Marxist-Leninist.
+Sendic's ideological background is social democrat.